fvalka/AviatorsBot/README.md

 enhances the METAR with an icon for the flight category provided by the aviationweather.gov API.

+### Worldwide
+If possible all commands provide information for the whole world.
+Using the `/region` command you can set your default region so that you don't have to provide your region with each command.

+### Lightning strikes
+Maps of lightning strikes can be viewed using the `/strikes` command.

 ### Command Shortcuts
 For easier typing on mobile phones you can also omit the '/' prefix.
 For Example both `/help` and just sending `help` work.